 Those with oval face are generally regarded as being able to suit all manner of sunglass styles - a useful superpower indeed!
 Oval faces are generally characterised by being vertically longer than it’s width, along with high cheekbones that are subtly wider than the rest of the face.
 A softly rounded jawline also tends to have a similar width to the top of the forehead.

 Women // Oval

 As an oval-faced women you’re blessed in that you are able to suit practically any style, so you should take time to experiment before choosing your next pair of shades.
 Rectangular or oval frames with a horizontal emphasis are a great option to keep a balance against the longer vertical line of the face.
-Likewise, rounded frames or aviators will compliment the natural balance of your features.
+Likewise, rounded frames will compliment the natural balance of your features.
 Upswept angles like a cat-eye or butterfly shape are also fantastic for enhancing high cheekbones.
-Taylor Morris’ iconic and unique RollRight is also a great option for showing off those high cheekbones without upsetting the balanced proportions on the lower half of your face.
+Taylor Morris’ iconic and unique RollRight is also a good choice for showing off those high cheekbones without upsetting the balanced proportions on the lower half of your face.
 Have fun - you’re literally spoilt for choice!

 Men // Oval

-As an oval-faced guy, the only question is if whether one pair is enough.
-You’re in the enviable position of having the most versatile face-shape and are able to choose practically any style.
+Congratulations, as an oval-faced guy, you’re in the enviable position of having the most versatile face-shape and are able to choose practically any style.
+The only question is if whether one pair of shades is enough!
 Rectangular or oval frames with a horizontal emphasis are a great option in order to offset the longer vertical line of the face.
 Likewise, rounded frames or aviators will compliment the natural balance of your features.
-Subtle upswept angles are also an awesome way to enhance your high cheekbones.
+Subtle upswept angles are also an awesome way to enhance your cheekbones.
 Take your pick!

 Heart-shaped faces are generally characterised by a wider brow and a narrow, more delicate chin.
 People with heart-shaped faces tend to have more striking, prominent eyes - giving extra emphasis to their shades and making it more important to get them just right!